List of Glory:

 attribute.
 After that, no inline script can be executed without further trickery.
 Developers should be very careful when picking the attributes they

 want to allow.
-Sometimes the harmless ones can cause more trouble than one might think.href
+Sometimes the harmless ones can cause more trouble than one might think.href attributes and allowed injecting arbitrary domains.
+Unfortunately, passing arguments into the RegExp object does not

 esacpe the dot properly -- and still has it act as a wildcard character.
 The fix was to escape the dot manually - very nice find!